Lehrgeschwader 1: North African and Mediterranean Theatres

 Notable actions of the Geschwader during the two-year stint in North Africa included I.(K)/LG 1s sinking of three large transport vessels Clan Campbell, Clan Chattan and Rowallan Castle from the convoy MW 9, during attacks on 13–14 February 1941.

+On 1 June 1941 HMS Calcutta (D82) was sunk by Junkers Ju 88A bombers of Lehrgeschwader 1, approximately 100 nautical miles off Alexandria, Egypt.
+Calcutta was hit by two bombs and sank, with 255 men being rescued by Coventry and 107 men killed or missing.

 III./LG 1 also damaged the Australian destroyer on 9 July 1941, and sank it on 11 July.

 The Geschwader supported the Afrikakorps until 1942.
 Bombing raids were made the Suez Canal, Cairo during this time.